2 min read

 The Illusion of Educated Guesses

-When you use generalized or newer AI tools to infer permit needs, the technology is largely relying on surface-level patterns and web scraping.
+When you use AI tools to infer permit needs, the technology is largely relying on surface-level patterns and web scraping.
 It looks at what might be relevant based on text associations, producing what is essentially a highly educated guess.

 While the output might look identical to a comprehensive permit matrix, it lacks the underlying logic and expertise required to guarantee accuracy.
 Your stakeholders might see a tidy spreadsheet, but they don't see that the infrastructure backing it up is entirely hollow.
 When due diligence relies on an educated guess, the gap between "potential applicability" and reality creates massive risk for your project.